sapporo-wes/sapporo-service/docs/development.md

 To bump the spec version:

 1. Update `SAPPORO_WES_SPEC_VERSION` in `sapporo/config.py`
-2. Regenerate the spec: `uv run python -m sapporo.config`
+2. Regenerate the spec: `uv run sapporo-cli generate-openapi`
 3. Rename the output file if the major/minor version changed

 ## Release Process